LeToNode/Play2.0-CN-doc/gettingStarted/NewApplication.md

 # Creating a new application

-## Create a new application with the play script.
+## Create a new application with the play command

 The easiest way to create a new application is to use the `play new` command.